 This bill amends the qualifications for obtaining a certificate as a certified public accountant (CPA) in Iowa.
-It establishes two pathways for applicants: one requiring 150 semester hours of college education, a degree, and one year of experience, and the other requiring 120 semester hours, a degree, and two years of experience.
-The degree must be at least a baccalaureate and include a concentration in accounting or a related field as determined by the board.
-Additionally, the bill specifies that the required experience must involve providing services related to accounting and can be gained in various sectors, including government and academia.
+It establishes two pathways for applicants: one requires completion of at least 150 semester hours of college education, a degree, and one year of experience, while the other requires 120 semester hours, a degree, and two years of experience.
+The degree must be a baccalaureate conferred by a recognized institution and include a concentration in accounting or a related field.
+Additionally, the required experience must involve providing services or advice in various accounting-related areas, which can be gained in government, industry, academia, or the public sector.

-The bill also makes several amendments to existing law, including the deletion of certain subsections and the insertion of new provisions regarding practice privileges for out-of-state accountants.
-It clarifies that individuals or firms practicing public accounting in Iowa must hold a valid license in their principal state of business and comply with Iowa's regulations.
-Furthermore, the bill introduces a new requirement for compliance with all rules adopted by the board.
-The effective date for these changes is set for July 1, 2026.
+The bill also makes several amendments to existing law, including the deletion of certain subsections and the introduction of new provisions regarding practice privileges for out-of-state accountants.
+Specifically, it allows individuals or firms from outside Iowa to practice public accounting in the state without licensure, provided they meet specific conditions, including holding a valid license in their principal state of business.
+The bill includes an effective date of July 1, 2026, for these changes.

 Statutes affected: Introduced: 542.5, 542.19, 542.20